HobnobMancer/cazy_webscraper/docs/uniprot.rst

 ``--genbank_accessions`` - Path to text file containing a list of GenBank accessions to retrieve protein data for.
 A unique accession per line.

 ``--genera`` - List of genera to restrict the retrieval of protein to data from UniProt to proteins belonging to one of the given genera.

+``--kingdoms`` - List of taxonomic kingdoms to restrict the scrape to.
+Default: None, filter is not applied.

 ``--log``, ``-l`` - Target path to write out a log file.
 If not called, no log file is written.
 Default: None (no log file is written out).